 Despite the positives, IP-backed funding still presents a challenge to SMEs looking for fresh capital, as there remains a sense of unease from lenders over both the exit routes and ways to recover value from IP assets offered as collateral, particularly in pre-revenue companies.

 What Are the Challenges of IP-Backed Finance?

-- Visibility: despite its importance, and the amount invested in it by large and small businesses, internally generated IP is seldom represented on company balance sheets.
-It is, therefore, incumbent on a company’s Directors to understand and explain their IP and intangibles in language a lender will understand.
+- Visibility: despite the importance of IP assets and the often significant monies invested in IP by large and small businesses, internally generated IP is seldom represented on business balance sheets.
+It is, therefore, incumbent on the C Suite and business owners to understand and explain their IP and intangibles in language a lender will understand.
 If awareness is lacking in either or both parties, this acts as a hurdle.

-- Better informed lending decisions: obtaining insights into off-balance sheet assets (which generally include most, if not all, of a business’s IP and intangibles) provides lenders with a more representative picture of a company’s resources and value.
+- Better informed lending decisions: obtaining expert insights into IP assets, sometimes called off-balance sheet assets, provides lenders with a more representative picture of a company’s resources and value.

 - Value attribution: unquoted companies do not have access to a market mechanism to measure and demonstrate the intangible (off-balance sheet) value attributable to their businesses.